oVirt/ovirt-site/source/documentation/webadmin/addtabs.html.md

 (this means that the edit command will be enabled only when there is only one item selected) you can get the seleceted item by calling getSelectedItem().

-To create the dialog you need a model for it \*Model (i.e. HostModel). when Edit button is invoked Create the model and set the Window property.
+To create a dialog you need a model for it \*Model (i.e. HostModel). when Edit button is invoked Create the model and set the Window property.

              public void Edit()
              {